Characterizing the tumor suppressor activity of FLCN in Birt-Hogg-Dubé syndrome cell models through transcriptomic and proteomic analysis

 Abstract

-Birt-Hogg-Dubé (BHD) syndrome patients are uniquely susceptible to all renal tumour subtypes.
-The underlying mechanism of carcinogenesis is unclear.
-To study cancer development in BHD, we used human proximal kidney (HK2) cells and found that long-term folliculin ( FLCN ) knockdown was required to increase their tumorigenic potential, forming larger spheroids in non-adherent conditions.
-Transcriptomic and proteomic analysis uncovered links between FLCN, cell cycle control and the DNA damage response (DDR) machinery.
-HK2 cells lacking FLCN had an altered transcriptome profile with cell cycle control gene enrichment.
-G 1 /S cell cycle checkpoint signaling was compromised with heightened protein levels of cyclin D1 (CCND1) and hyperphosphorylation of retinoblastoma 1 (RB1).
-A FLCN interactome screen uncovered FLCN binding to DNA-dependent protein kinase (DNA-PK).
+Birt-Hogg-Dubé syndrome (BHD) patients are uniquely susceptible to all renal tumor subtypes.
+However, the underlying mechanism of carcinogenesis is unclear.
+To study cancer development in BHD, we used human proximal kidney (HK2) cells and found that long-term folliculin ( FLCN ) knockdown was required to increase the tumorigenic potential of these cells, as evidenced by the formation of larger spheroids under nonadherent conditions.
+Transcriptomic and proteomic analyses revealed links between the FLCN, cell cycle control and DNA damage response (DDR) machinery.
+In addition, HK2 cells lacking FLCN had an altered transcriptome profile and enriched cell cycle control genes.
+G 1 /S cell cycle checkpoint signaling was compromised by increased protein levels of cyclin D1 (CCND1) and hyperphosphorylation of retinoblastoma 1 (RB1).
+A FLCN interactome screen revealed that FLCN binds to DNA-dependent protein kinase (DNA-PK).
 This novel interaction was reversed in an irradiation-responsive manner.
-Knockdown of FLCN in HK2 cells caused a marked elevation of γH2AX and RB1 phosphorylation.
-Both CCND1 and RB1 phosphorylation remained raised during DNA damage, showing an association with defective cell cycle control with FLCN knockdown.
-Furthermore, Flcn -knockdown C. elegans were defective in cell cycle arrest by DNA damage.
-This work implicates that long-term FLCN loss and associated cell cycle defects in BHD patients could contribute to their increased risk of cancer.
+Knockdown of FLCN in HK2 cells caused a marked increase in γH2AX and RB1 phosphorylation.
+The levels of both CCND1 and phosphorylated RB1 remained high during DNA damage, which was associated with defective cell cycle control caused by FLCN knockdown.
+Furthermore, Flcn -knockdown C. elegans were defective in cell cycle arrest caused by DNA damage.
+This work revealed that long-term FLCN loss and associated cell cycle defects in BHD patients could contribute to their increased risk of cancer.

 Article activity feed